 Why Vinyl Record Grading Matters

 If you collect vinyl records, condition is everything.
-Two copies of the same pressing can differ wildly in value depending on how they've been stored, handled, and played over the decades.
+Two copies of the same pressing can differ wildly in value depending on how they have been stored, handled, and played over the decades.
 A Near Mint first pressing of a classic album might sell for hundreds of dollars, while a scratched-up copy of the same record barely fetches a few bucks at a garage sale.

 The Goldmine Grading Scale Explained

-Here's a quick reference before we dive into each grade:
+Here is a quick reference before we dive into each grade:

 Grade Abbr.
 What to expect